jmogl/VerletBallPhysicsDemo/README.md

 - Touching near a ball will pull it to the mouse or touch location.
 Spring force will hold it in place when dragged, but the ball can get dropped.
 - General sloped wall collision detection
 - Stable stacked balls
 - Balls move based on gravity vector when tilted on a mobile device.
 If mobile device is in landscape, tilt mode is turned off and user is prompted to rotate to Portrait with Orientation lock turned on.
+A small check box at the lower right can toggle on and off, which works best on a tablet for now due to font size.

 [Click here to run the Demo!](https://jmogl.github.io/VerletBallPhysicsDemo/)